 - method: string containing the method to execute.
-Supported methods are: propagate, get_range, modelexpand, explain, minimize, and abstract. - code: the IDP code. - active: the active assignments, already input in the interface. - previous_active: the same as the above, sans the last added assignment. - symbol: the name of a symbol, only used for minimize or explain.
+Supported methods are: checkCode, propagate, get_range, modelexpand, explain, minimize, and abstract. - code: the IDP code. - active: the active assignments, already input in the interface. - previous_active: the same as the above, sans the last added assignment. - symbol: the name of a symbol, only used for minimize, explain and checkCode. - value: a value, only used for explain.